From concept to community

 Process

 The vast majority of clubs use red, blue, or greyscale as their primary singlet color.
-Yellow and purple are significantly underrepresented, making them the optimal choice for differentiation in a race and online.

 Additional Elements